-- On a lightly floured surface, roll one dough half 1/8-inch thick.
-Using a 3-inch round or a glass, cut dough.
+On a lightly floured surface, roll one dough half 1/8-inch thick.
+Using a 3-inch round cutter or a glass, cut out circles of dough.
 Remove scraps.

-- Fold the dough over to form a half-circle and press the edges together until well sealed and there is no air trapped in the dumpling, and the edges are free of filling.
-(See How to Make Pierogi.)
+Fold the dough over to form a half-circle and press the edges together until well sealed and there is no air trapped in the dumpling, and the edges are free of filling.

-- Place filled dumpling on a lightly floured surface and cover with a tea towel to prevent drying.
-Reroll scraps and continue with remaining dough.
+Place filled dumplings on a lightly floured surface and cover with a tea towel to prevent drying.
+Re-roll scraps and continue with remaining dough.